VirgilSecurity/virgil-iotkit/tools/virgil-snapd/README.md

 # Virgil SnapD
-Virgil SnapD is a local web utility which allows you to obtain information and statistics of your IoT devices.
+Virgil SnapD is a local web utility which allows you to obtain information and statistics from your IoT devices.

-In order to get such device information SnapD interacts with Virgil SNAP protocol, which operates directly with your IoT devices.
-As far as Virgil SnapD is a local service, the obtained information can be displayed in browser under http://localhost:8080/ (by default).
+In order to get this device information, SnapD interacts with Virgil SNAP protocol, which operates directly with your IoT devices.
+Since Virgil SnapD is a local service, the device information can be displayed in a browser window at http://localhost:8080/ (by default).

-In case you work with [Virgil IoT Simulator](https://github.com/VirgilSecurity/iot-rpi-gateway), you can run SnapD under http://localhost:8081/.
+If you're using the [Virgil IoT Simulator](https://github.com/VirgilSecurity/iot-rpi-gateway), you can run SnapD under http://localhost:8081/.

 ## Content
 - [Setting Up SnapD](#setting-up-snapd)